ipfs/boxo/README.md

 ### Help

-If you have questions, feel free to open an issue.
-You can also find the Boxo maintainers in [Filecoin Slack](https://filecoin.io/slack/) at #Boxo-maintainers.
-(If you would like to engage via IPFS Discord or ipfs.io Matrix, please drop into the #ipfs-implementers channel/room or file an issue, and we'll get bridging from #Boxo-maintainers to these other chat platforms.)
+If you suspect a bug or have technical questions, feel free to open an issue.

+For regular support, try [Community chat](https://docs.ipfs.tech/community/#chat)'s `#ipfs-implementers` room or [help/boxo at IPFS discussion forums](https://discuss.ipfs.tech/c/help/boxo/51).

 ### What is the response time for issues or PRs filed?

-New issues and PRs to this repo are usually looked at on a weekly basis as part of [Kubo triage](https://pl-strflt.notion.site/Kubo-Issue-Triage-Notes-7d4983e8cf294e07b3cc51b0c60ede9a).
+New issues and PRs to this repo are usually looked at on a weekly basis as part of [Shipyard's GO Triage triage](https://ipshipyard.notion.site/IPFS-Go-Triage-Boxo-Kubo-Rainbow-0ddee6b7f28d412da7dabe4f9107c29a).
 However, the response time may vary.

 ### What are some projects that depend on this project?